thu-tram/mangg-may-tinh/routing/router.md

 Some packets are **control-plane traffic**, which are destined for the router itself.
 In particular, when we run routing protocols, advertisements are sent to the router itself.
 When the router receives this packet, the forwarding chip sends the packet up to the controller card.
 The CPU on the controller card processes the packet accordingly.

 The last type of traffic is **punt traffic**.
 These are user packets, but they require some additional special processing.
 For example, if we receive a packet with a TTL of 1, the packet has expired, and we shouldn't forward it.
 We might also need to send an error message back to the sender.
-When the router receives a punt packet, the forwarding chip ``punts'' the packet to the controller card for special processing.
+When the router receives a punt packet, the forwarding chip "punts" the packet to the controller card for special processing.

 <img width="900px" src="/assets/routing/2-124-punt-traffic.png">